NEWS

 M1:

-Vehicles used for carriage of passengers, comprising not more than 9 seats with a gross vehicle mass (GVM) not exceeding 3500kg
+Vehicles used for the carriage of passengers and comprising not more than eight seats in addition to the driver’s seat.
+Typically, the gross vehicle weight (GVW) does not exceed 3,500kg.

 N1: